Learning low-rank latent mesoscale structures in networks: Convergence Analysis

 \begin{remark} \textup{ It is also possible to slightly modify both the optimization problem \eqref{eq:NDL_exact_minibatch} and our NDL algorithm so that Theorem~\ref{thm:NDL} holds for the modified problem and the algorithm without needing to assume (b) and (c).
 The modified problem is

-where $\pi=\hat{\pi}_{F\rightarrow \G}$ if $\mathtt{MCMC}=\mathtt{PivotApprox}$ and $\pi=\pi_{F\rightarrow \G}$ otherwise.
-Note that \eqref{eq:NDL_exact_minibatch_quadratic} is the same as \eqref{eq:NDL_exact_minibatch} with additional quadratic penalization terms for both $H$ and $W$ in the loss function $\ell$ \eqref{eq:def_loss}.
-By contrast, consider the modification of the NDL algorithm (see Algorithm~\ref{alg:NDL}) in which the objective function for $H_{t}$ in \eqref{eq:def_ONMF} has the additional term $\kappa' \lVert H\rVert_{F}^{2}$ and we replace $P_{t}$ in \eqref{eq:def_ONMF} by $P_{t}+ {\kappa'} I$. {When} $\lambda' > 0$ and $\kappa' > 0$, the modified objective function for $H_{t}$ is strictly convex, so $H_{t}$ is {unique.} Therefore, $H_t$ satisfies the uniqueness condition (b) in Theorem~\ref{thm:NDL}.
+where $\pi=\hat{\pi}_{F\rightarrow \G}$ if $\mathtt{MCMC} = \mathtt{PivotApprox}$ and $\pi=\pi_{F\rightarrow \G}$ otherwise.
+The problem \eqref{eq:NDL_exact_minibatch_quadratic} is the same as problem \eqref{eq:NDL_exact_minibatch} with additional quadratic penalization terms for both $H$ and $W$ in the loss function $\ell$ (see \eqref{eq:def_loss}).
+By contrast, consider the modification of the NDL algorithm (see Algorithm~\ref{alg:NDL}) in which the objective function for $H_{t}$ in Algorithm~\ref{eq:def_ONMF} has the additional term $\kappa' \lVert H\rVert_{F}^{2}$ and we replace $P_{t}$ in Algorithm \ref{eq:def_ONMF} by $P_{t} + {\kappa'} I$.
+When $\lambda' > 0$ and $\kappa' > 0$, the modified objective function for $H_{t}$ is strictly convex, so $H_{t}$ is unique.
+Therefore, $H_t$ satisfies the uniqueness condition (b) in Theorem~\ref{thm:NDL}.
 Additionally, the smallest eigenvalue of each matrix $P_{t}$ that we compute using the modified NDL algorithm has a lower bound of $\kappa_{1}$ for all $t$, so it satisfies condition (c) in Theorem~\ref{thm:NDL}.
-One can then show that {all parts of} Theorem~\ref{thm:NDL} for the modified problem \eqref{eq:NDL_exact_minibatch_quadratic} and the {modified} NDL algorithm hold without assumptions (b) and (c).
-The argument, which we omit, is almost identical to the one for Theorem~\ref{thm:NDL}. } \end{remark}
+One can then show that all parts of Theorem~\ref{thm:NDL} for the modified problem \eqref{eq:NDL_exact_minibatch_quadratic} and the modified NDL algorithm hold without assumptions (b) and (c).
+The argument, which we omit, is almost identical to the {proof of} Theorem~\ref{thm:NDL}. } \end{remark}

-\begin{proof}[\textbf{Proof of Theorem~\ref{thm:NDL}}] The proof of the first part of \textbf{(i)} is almost identical to the proof of~\cite[Corollary 6.1]{lyu2020online}. \commHL{ Because we use additional rejection sampling in Algorithm~\ref{alg:motif_inj} in conjunction to the pivot and the Glauber chains, we need to {ensure that the following statements hold.
+\begin{proof}[\textbf{Proof of Theorem~\ref{thm:NDL}}] The proof of the first part of \textbf{(i)} is almost identical to the proof of~\cite[Corollary 6.1]{lyu2020online}.
+Because Algorithm~\ref{alg:motif_inj} uses rejection sampling in addition to the pivot and the Glauber chains, we need to ensure that the following statements hold.
 First, we need the sequence of injective homomorphisms $(\x_{t})_{t\ge 0}$ that we sample using Algorithm~\ref{alg:motif_inj} to be an irreducible and aperiodic Markov chain on the set of injective homomorphisms $F\hookrightarrow \G$.
 Second, we need $(\x_{t})_{t\ge 0}$ to have a unique stationary distribution that coincides with $\pi_{F\hookrightarrow \G}$ (see \eqref{eq:def_embedding_F_N_inj}).
-We prove both statements in Proposition~\ref{prop:inj_motif_conv}.} }
+We proved both of these statements in Proposition~\ref{prop:inj_motif_conv}.